 The phrase “you are what you eat” is halfway accurate.
-The end truth is you are what you digest.
+The real truth is: You are what you digest.
 Therefore, are digestive enzymes key to better digestion, gut health and nutrient absorption?

 Surprising as it may seem, up until relatively recently, little was known about how your digestive system actually works.
 Today, there’s a growing incidence of illnesses that, when traced back to the source, appear to be linked to nutrient malabsorption due to a lack of digestive enzymes.